 Do I need a referral from my GP?

 Many patients are referred to osteopaths by their doctors, other health practitioners or personal trainers.
 However, as osteopaths are primary care practitioners, you do not need a referral.

 What do I need to bring?

 Bring along any X-rays, scans or test results that you may have.
 Depending on the area of your body requiring examination, your osteopath may ask you to remove some clothing.
-It’s important that you feel comfortable, so you may want to bring stretchy clothing to change into.
+However, it’s important that you feel comfortable, so you may want to bring stretchy clothing to change into.

 You may bring a chaperone if you wish.
-If your child is the patient and they are under 18 years of age, we require that they are accompanied by their parent/guardian.
+However, if your child is the patient and they are under 18 years of age, we require that they are accompanied by their parent/guardian.